google-coral/coralmicro/README.md

 ### Loading code to RAM
 This is not persistent, and will be lost on a power cycle.
 ```
-python3 scripts/flashtool.py --build_dir ~/src/valiant/build --app HelloWorldFreeRTOS --ram
+python3 scripts/flashtool.py --build_dir build --app HelloWorldFreeRTOS --ram
 ```

 ### Loading code AND filesystem to NAND
 This is persistent.
 To boot from NAND, the switch on the underside of the board must be set in the position that is nearer to the center of the board.
 This will load both the code and the filesystem to the NAND.
 As it loads the filesystem, you should always do this step once on a fresh board (or if you change the filesystem contents).
 ```
-python3 scripts/flashtool.py --build_dir ~/src/valiant/build --app HelloWorldFreeRTOS
+python3 scripts/flashtool.py --build_dir build --app HelloWorldFreeRTOS
 ```

-## Recovering P0 from a bad state
+## Recovering EVT+ from a bad state
-If you run code on P0 that puts it in a bad state (e.g. crashes at startup), it can be recovered by putting the device into serial download mode and loading new code.
-To do so, set the switch on the underside of the board to the position that is nearer the edge of the board, and press the reset button.
+To reset the EVT+ boards to a known good state, hold the button in the center of the board (near TPU), press and release the reset button (side of the device), and release the center button.
 It will boot in serial download mode, and the above flash instructions can be used to put working code on the device.